Apply or Extend CoE

 - An approved deferment or intermission of student has been granted.

-Where a student has failed a unit and that failure will impact on the expected course duration, DSA will send a letter to the student advising them of the fail and how to seek assistance within the University.
-DSA will put an intervention note type on Callista that will indicate that, in such circumstances, the student can be issued a new CoE.
+Where a student has failed a unit and that failure will impact on the expected course duration, DSA will send a letter to the student advising them of the failure and how to seek assistance within the University.
+DSA will update Callista to indicate that an intervention has been put in place, in such circumstances, the student can be issued a new CoE.

-If you have deliberately under-enrolled each trimester without Faculty approval and have not made up the time in T3, you may not be allowed to get a new CoE.
+If you have deliberately under-enrolled each trimester without Faculty approval and have not made up the time in T3, you may not be issued a new CoE.
 In the case that a new CoE can not be issued, you can transfer to off campus mode and complete your degree from your home country.

 Further information about this can be found in Standard 9 of the National Code.